 Whatever approach you choose, you need to be aware of contrast between the subject and the background.
 Essentially - if your model is light in tone (modern grey low viz schemes for instance), choose a darker background colour and if its dark and mysterious, then pick a pale background colour.
 How hard was that?
 And it's not blue!

 The effect of a red/brown support has changed the way the Fokker sub assembly reads to our eye, It has a warmer feel over the blue original and also ties in with the era of the subject to arguably create a sense of age too.
 Get's us thinking. . .

 So go on, experiment with something new, a nice dark green maybe?

-A Tamiya Gloster Meteor lighting uses a soft box effect to give the old 'meatbox' a bit of Hollywood glam on a classy green background.
+A Tamiya Gloster Meteor lighting uses a home made soft box effect to give the old 'meatbox' a bit of Hollywood glam on a classy green background.
 Our eyes are used to green as a natural background colour (hey, blue is too!
 Who said that!) but be careful of shadows in the model taking on a green hue as the reflected light is bounced up into them.

 All a bit too complex?

-If its all a bit too much to work out then maybe just stick with white.
+If its all a bit too much to work out then maybe just stick with white to start with.
 It’s classy, clean and another blog post tutorial altogether on white balance and making your whites come out whiter than white in the wash!